zhenyasav/fx/README.md

   - [ ] add an adaptive card notification
   - [ ] add a messaging extension
   - [ ] add a bot app to existing
-- [ ] generate teams sample code
+- [ ] generate teams sample code (invoke other generators)
   - [ ] production tab app
   - [ ] production bot app
-- [ ] convert a project to a monorepo
+- [ ] convert a project to a monorepo (wrap a folder package with a monorepo)
 - [ ] update templated files with [three-way-merge-lines](https://www.npmjs.com/package/three-way-merge-lines)